frederick542/frederick542.github.io/README.md

 ## Projects
 Here are some of the key projects I have worked on:
 - **Automatic Parking System**: Developed a FastAPI application that integrates YOLOv8 for license plate detection.
-[Link to Project Repository](https://github.com/frederick542/Paperless-Parking-Plate-Recognition)
+[Link](https://github.com/frederick542/Paperless-Parking-Plate-Recognition)
 - **LLM Project**: Created a question-and-answer application using a lightweight model for Indonesian legal cases.
-[Link to Project Repository](https://github.com/axelkrnwn/Web-Prog)
+[Link](https://github.com/axelkrnwn/Web-Prog)
 - **Binder**: A dating application tailored for Binus students that prioritizes partner backgrounds.
-[Link to Project Repository](https://github.com/Ulveen/Binder)
+[Link](https://github.com/Ulveen/Binder)

 ## Skills
 - **Programming Languages**: JavaScript, C++, SQL